Offer and Acceptance, and Some of the Resulting Legal Relations, 26 Yale Law Journal 169 (1917)

 Date of Authorship for this Version

 Corbin, Arthur, "Offer and Acceptance, and Some of the Resulting Legal Relations" (1917).
 Faculty Scholarship Series.
-Paper 2904.
+2904.